A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox: Introduction

-Most generic MINLP solvers focus on solving \textit{convex} \acp{MINLP}, often providing only heuristics for \textit{nonconvex} ones.
-Some solvers, such as those based on outer approximation, may fail, particularly with problems containing numerous nonlinear equality constraints.
-A practical example where these constraints arise is in the solution of \acp{MIOCP} via direct methods, such as direct collocation \citep{Tsang1975} or direct multiple shooting \citep{Bock1984}.
+Most generic MINLP solvers focus on solving \textit{convex} \acp{MINLP}, often providing only heuristics for \textit{nonconvex} ones. \andrea{ In fact, the solution of \emph{nonconvex} MINLPs is much harder, as it requires the construction of global underestimators.
+Most solvers implement a spatial branch-and-bound algorithm, which can be built on top of efficient branch-and-bound codes.
+For decomposition approaches, a method to extend \ac{GBD} for solving \emph{nonconvex} MINLPs is presented in \citep{Li2012}.
+This method decomposes the original \emph{nonconvex} MINLP into convex subproblems by generating tight convex relaxations.
+In general, adopting standard decomposition methods for solving \emph{nonconvex} MINLPs may fail, particularly in the presence of numerous equality constraints. } A practical example where these constraints arise is in the solution of \acp{MIOCP} via direct methods, such as direct collocation \citep{Tsang1975} or direct multiple shooting \citep{Bock1984}.
 In such cases, equality constraints enforce continuity of the underlying dynamics equations at every grid node.

 For the solution of \acp{MIOCP}, an important class of methods known as combinatorial integral approximation (\acs{CIA}\acused{CIA}) \citep{Sager2011a} employs an error-controlled decomposition approach.
 In practice, the \ac{MIOCP} is discretized to obtain an \ac{MINLP}, which is then approximately solved by computing an integer approximation.
 This approximation minimizes the distance from the relaxed solution of the \ac{MINLP} using a dedicated norm.
-An open-source implementation of this approach, named pycombina \citep{Buerger2020a}, has been developed and demonstrated too be effective in various engineering applications \citep{Buerger2021, Robuschi2021}.
+An open-source implementation of this approach, named pycombina \citep{Buerger2020a}, has been developed and demonstrated to be effective in various engineering applications \citep{Buerger2021, Robuschi2021}.
 This method is capable of handling generic dwell time constraints \citep{Zeile2021} and provides fast approximate solutions, with the main computational challenge lying in the nonlinear optimization rather than combinatorial aspects.
 The method relies on the similarity of the relaxed solution with the optimal one.
 This is a drawback when dealing with coarse discretization grids or long uptimes, as shown in \citep{Buerger2023, Abbasi2023}.
 To address this, \citep{Buerger2023} proposes a new distance function for the second step, based on a quadratic programming approximation around the relaxed \ac{MINLP} solution.
-This approach often enhances the quality of the \ac{MIOCP} solution in terms of both objective and constraint satisfaction.
+This approach, which is related to a single iteration of the method presented in this paper, often enhances the quality of the \ac{MIOCP} solution in terms of both objective and constraint satisfaction.